vackosar/vackosar.github.io/_posts/2019-03-03-Thinkpad-P52-vs-HP-Zbook-15-G5-vs-Dell-Precision-7530.md

 - Refuses to charge sometimes even with 170W charger.
 Seems to be getting worse.
 - Display cover seems too easy to bend
 - LTE modem supported but not yet installed in my version

+### Update on P52 2019-06-24
+- Battery issues were resolved during on-site support from Lenovo.
+Most probable cause was faulty power source, but the mainboard was fully removed during inspection (for no reason), so I cannot confirm the issue wasn't incorrectly attached connector or needed hard reset.
+- I will be ordering LTE modem and will attempt to install it either with on-site support or manually.